US economy: No new jobs added in August

 "August was a pretty rough month for the economy," said Ryan Sweet at Moody's Analytics in Pennsylvania.

 "We saw financial markets tighten.
-I think businesses sort of responded by putting hiring on the back-burner."'No confidence'
+I think businesses sort of responded by putting hiring on the back-burner."

 Average hourly earnings fell by 3 cents to $23.09, while the average working week dropped to 34.2 hours from 34.3 hours in July.